maryam-mohebbi/Depth-Aware-Object-Detection/README.md

 ## Object Detection and Segmentation Model

-- **YOLO-NAS**: [YOLOv8](https://github.com/ultralytics/ultralytics) Chosen for its optimized accuracy and low-latency inference, YOLO-NAS excels in object detection, demonstrating impressive performance on the COCO dataset, Object365 Dataset, and Roboflow100 Dataset.
-This balance between speed and accuracy makes it an excellent choice for our project.
+- **YOLO-NAS**: [YOLO-NAS](https://docs.ultralytics.com/models/yolo-nas/) chosen for its optimized accuracy and low-latency inference, YOLO-NAS stands out in the realm of object detection, showcasing impressive performance across various datasets such as COCO, Object365, and Roboflow100.
+Its remarkable balance between speed and accuracy positions it as an excellent choice for our project.
+YOLO-NAS is developed by Deci and leverages the capabilities of the "super_gradients" library.
+This library is an open-source computer vision training tool based on PyTorch, facilitating the efficient implementation of the model.

-- **Segment Anything Model (SAM)**: [SAM](https://github.com/facebookresearch/segment-anything) demonstrates superior zero-shot performance and has been trained on a dataset of 11 million images and 1.1 billion masks.
-Its capability to produce high-quality object masks from various input prompts makes it ideal for our project.
-The model was chosen for its adaptability in generating masks for specific objects or regions of interest, significantly surpassing previous fully supervised results in many cases.
+- **Segment Anything Model (SAM)**: [SAM](https://github.com/facebookresearch/segment-anything), with its state-of-the-art zero-shot performance, leverages a ViT-H image encoder to analyze images with unparalleled depth and accuracy.
+Trained on the expansive SA-1B dataset, which comprises 11 million images and 1.1 billion masks, SAM demonstrates an exceptional ability to produce high-quality object masks from a wide range of input prompts.
+This capability makes it exceptionally suited for our project.
+The model's adaptability in generating precise masks for specific objects or regions of interest marks a significant advancement over previous fully supervised methods, often surpassing them in many scenarios.

 <p float="left">
   <img src="output-imgs/Seg_img-v01.jpg"/>